What Is Nitrous Oxide?

 - Infant alertness, and thus early bonding, is not inhibited.

-- Breastfeeding is not adversely affected by nitrous oxide.
+- Breastfeeding is not adversely affected.

 - Effects of nitrous oxide disappear quickly if a woman stops administration.